-- 1) [Windows and Linux] In the Page Layout section of the General tab of the Print dialog, select Brochure near the bottom (Figure 165). - [macOS] On the LibreOffice page of the Print dialog, select Brochure near the bottom. - The preview on the left changes to show the sequence in which the pages will be printed. - 2) If Asian or CTL is selected in your language settings, the Print dialog will include a drop-down menu near the Brochure option (not shown in Figure 165).
-This list provides Left-to-right script and Right-to-left script options.
-Select the required setting. - 3) [Windows and Linux] In the Range and Copies section of the General tab of the Print dialog, under Collation and Paper Sides-Include, select Even pages. - [macOS] On the Paper Handling page of the Print dialog (Figure 166), in the Pages to Print drop-down list, select Even pages. - 4) Click Print.
+1) [Windows and Linux] In the Page Layout section of the General tab of the Print dialog, select Brochure near the bottom (Figure 161).

+[macOS] In the LibreOffice Writer section of the Print dialog, select Brochure near the bottom.

+The preview on the left changes to show the sequence in which the pages will be printed.

+- 2) If Asian or CTL is selected in your language settings, the Print dialog will include a dropdown menu near the Brochure option (not shown in Figure 161).
+This list provides Leftto-right script and Right-to-left script options.
+Select the required setting. - 3) [Windows and Linux] In the Range and Copies section of the General tab of the Print dialog, under Collation and Paper Sides-Include, select Even pages.

+[macOS] In the Paper Handling section of the Print dialog, in the Pages to Print dropdown list, select Even pages.

+- 4) Click Print.
 Take the printed pages out of the printer and put them back into the printer in the correct orientation to print on the blank side.
-You may need to experiment to find the correct arrangement for your printer.
+You may need to experiment to find the correct arrangement for your printer. - 5) [Windows and Linux] In the Range and Copies section of the General tab of the Print dialog, under Collation and Paper Sides-Include, select Odd pages.

-- 5) [Windows and Linux] In the Range and Copies section of the General tab of the Print dialog, under Collation and Paper Sides-Include, select Odd pages. - [macOS] On the Paper Handling page of the Print dialog (Figure 166), in the Pages to Print drop-down list, select Odd pages. - 6) Click Print.
+[macOS] In the Paper Handling section of the Print dialog, in the Pages to Print dropdown list, select Odd pages.

+6) Click Print.